qlibs/mph/README.md

 ### FAQ

-- Why not, simply, `std::unordered_map`?
+- Why simply not `std::unordered_map`?

-    > std::unordered_map is general purpose hash map. `mph` is neither a hash map nor is general purpose.
+    > std::unordered_map is a general purpose hash map. `mph` is neither a hash map nor is general purpose.
       To use `mph` keys have to be known at compile-time so that this knowledge can be used to generate code with maximized performance - which is the main goal of the library.